 Starting in column three, Juice Plus has provided a measurement of each vegetable in their capsule.
-Looking at the first one, carrot, there is 194 milligrams of carrot in the capsule.
+Looking at the first one, carrot, there are 194 milligrams of carrot in the capsule.
 Not bad hey?
 But no. They have been deceitful and provided this in ‘milligrams’ to make the number appear large so that it appears there is more product in the capsule than there actually is.

-Now, when we convert this to grams (as this is a more widely understood measurement that we can all wrap our heads around), the reality of how little product is within each capsule, becomes evident.
+Now, when we convert this to grams (as this is a more widely understood measurement that we can all wrap our heads around), the reality of how little product is within each capsule becomes evident.